The Tower was once home to a collection of weird and wonderful beasts

 These lion sculptures, and other animal installations on site commemorate the former inhabitants of the Tower.

-In 1235, Henry III (1216-72) was delighted to be presented with three ‘wildcats’ (probably leopards in reference to the lions on Henry’s coat of arms) by the Holy Roman Emperor Frederick II.
+In 1235, Henry III (1216-72) was delighted to be presented with three 'leopards' (probably lions but referred to as leopards in the heraldry on the king's shield) by the Holy Roman Emperor Frederick II.
 These inspired the King to start a zoo at the Tower.
-Over time the collection of animals grew: the lions were joined by a polar bear in 1252 and an elephant in 1255.
+Over time the collection of animals grew: the lions were joined by a polar bear in 1252 and an African elephant in 1255.

-The King of France sent an elephant to the Tower in 1255, the first ever to have been seen in England, and Londoners flocked ‘to see the novel sight’.
+The King of France sent an elephant to the Tower in 1255, and Londoners flocked ‘to see the novel sight’.

 Many of the other animals did not survive in the cramped conditions, although lions and tigers fared better, with many cubs being born.

 In the 1300s, visitors to the Tower would have first crossed a drawbridge to the Lion Tower (demolished in the 1800s) named after the beasts kept there.

 By 1622, the collection had been extended to include three eagles, two pumas, a tiger and a jackal, as well as more lions and leopards, which were the main attractions.

 James I (1603-25) had the lions’ den refurbished, so that visitors could see more of the lions prowling around their circular yard.
 He improved the lions’ living quarters, so that visitors could look down and see ‘the great cisterne ... for the Lyons to drink and wash themselfes in’.